AdguardTeam/dnsproxy/README.md

   -o, --output=    Path to the log file.
 If not set, write to stdout.
   -l, --listen=    Listen address (default: 0.0.0.0) -p, --port=      Listen port (default: 53)
-  -b, --bootstrap= Bootstrap DNS for DoH and DoT (default: 8.8.8.8:53) -u, --upstream=  An upstream to be used (can be specified multiple times)
+  -t, --tls-port=  Listen port for DNS-over-TLS (default: 853) -c, --tls-crt=   Path to a file with the certificate chain -k, --tls-key=   Path to a file with the private key -b, --bootstrap= Bootstrap DNS for DoH and DoT (default: 8.8.8.8:53) -u, --upstream=  An upstream to be used (can be specified multiple times)